MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/environment-variables-faq.md

 ### Can `azd` commands directly read and write system environment variables?

 No, `azd` commands cannot read or write system environment variables.
-Commands such as [`azd env`](/azure/developer/azure-developer-cli/reference#azd-env) or [`azd env get-values`](/azure/developer/azure-developer-cli/reference#azd-env-get-values) operate on values stored in the template `.env` file for a specific `azd` environment. `azd` environments are managed using subfolders in the `.azure/<environment name>` directory of your project template, which enables your template to have multiple environments.
+Commands such as [`azd env set`](/azure/developer/azure-developer-cli/reference#azd-env) or [`azd env get-values`](/azure/developer/azure-developer-cli/reference#azd-env-get-values) operate on values stored in the template `.env` file for a specific `azd` environment. `azd` environments are managed using subfolders in the `.azure/<environment name>` directory of your project template, which enables your template to have multiple environments.
 Environment subfolders hold configuration files such as `.env` that describe the environment.

 Use custom shell or PowerShell scripts with `azd` [hooks](/azure/developer/azure-developer-cli/azd-extensibility) to read or write system level environment variables.